Starting an educational channel on YouTube

 - 'Edutainment' – combining education with entertainment: Often hosted by curiosity-seeking hosts or subject matter experts, these videos provide memorable education on YouTube in a creative way.

 - Straightforward education and answers – sharing 'how-to', academic subjects or curriculum-based: Often hosted by teachers or experts, these videos can help an audience master a specific subject and/or learn exactly how to accomplish a task.
 They are usually developed around a curriculum.

-- Skill-based learning - teaching skills to enhance careers: Often hosted by professional in a specific vocation, an expert, or an organization that provides skill-based teaching.
+- Skill-based learning – teaching skills to enhance careers: Often hosted by a professional in a specific vocation, an expert or an organisation that provides skill-based teaching.

-The goal of these videos could be to inspire, inform, or empower viewers to advance or change their careers.
-They often help an audience learn soft skills, show a day in the life of a certain vocation, or provide job training.
-According to a Google Consumer survey, 18% of YouTube viewers say they visit the site to learn about or improve job skills.
+The goal of these videos could be to inspire, inform or empower viewers to advance or change their careers.
+They often help an audience learn soft skills, show a day in the life of a certain vocation or provide job training.
+According to a Google Consumer survey, 18% of YouTube viewers say that they visit the site to learn about or improve job skills.

-Note: these are only a few of many educational formats.
-You can use them as a guide for channel inspiration but remember, they’re fluid—if your goal is to teach academic subjects, soft skills and also be entertaining, go for it!
-In the end, it’s all about making educational content that is relatable, accurate, fun, and scalable.
+Note: These are only a few of many educational formats.
+You can use them as a guide for channel inspiration, but remember that they're fluid; if your goal is to teach academic subjects, soft skills and also be entertaining, go for it!
+In the end, it's all about making educational content that is relatable, accurate, fun and scalable.